-The security personnel is responsible for patrolling the inner and outer perimeter of the SLPS property, and respond to incidents that may take place therein, at the elementary, middle and high school locations each person that enters the building must be screened by entering a stationary metal detector or then by a hand wand upon entering the building and their whereabouts must be accounted for at all times.
-Employees are mandated to produce a visible company identification card upon inspection.
+Safety and Security personnel are responsible for patrolling the inner and outer perimeter of the SLPS property, and respond to incidents that may take place therein, at the elementary, middle and high school locations each person that enters the building must be screened by entering a stationary metal detector or then by a hand wand upon entering the building and their whereabouts must be accounted for at all times.
+Employees are mandated to produce a visible company identification card upon request for inspection.